Anglo American suspends operations at Australian coal mine after fatality

 “We are working with the relevant authorities to understand how this incident occurred.”

-The Moranbah North mine in northern Queensland state last year produced about 7.68 million tonnes of coking coal, used in steel making, according to consultancy AME Group in Sydney.
+The Moranbah North mine in northern Queensland state produced about 7.68 million tonnes of coking coal last year, according to AME Group.

-Chinese coking coal prices rose nearly 3 percent on Thursday morning, following a 2 percent hike overnight, as investors worry about tight supply.

-Analysts from Mysteel consultancy estimated the accident could lead to the loss of 1.2 million tonnes of coking coal output, which comes in a balanced market and as Chinese steel mills start to rebuild stocks after the Lunar New Year.